charmplusplus/charm4py/examples/wave2d/README.rst

 ------------

 - tkinter (Python interface to Tk GUI toolkit)

-  Windows: This package should come preinstalled with Python
+  - Windows: This package should come preinstalled with Python

-  Linux: There should be a python3-tk or similar package for your Linux distribution
+  - Linux: There should be a python3-tk or similar package for your Linux distribution

 - Python Image Library (PIL)
-  Make sure it is a recent version.
-Can install with `pip install pillow`
+  *Make sure it is a recent version*.
+Can install with ``pip install pillow``

 - Numba (see https://numba.pydata.org/ for installation instructions)

 If tkinter or PIL is not found, the simulation will run but it won't show an animation.

-You can run without Numba, removing @numba.jit from the code, but the simulation **will run VERY slowly**.
+You can run without Numba, removing ``@numba.jit`` from the code, but the simulation **will run VERY slowly**.